cosimoNigro/agnpy/docs/index.rst

 Implementation
 ..............
-The numerical operations are delegated to `numpy arrays <https://numpy.org>`_, all the physical quantities computed are casted as `astropy Quantities <https://docs.astropy.org/en/stable/units/>`_. `numba <http://numba.pydata.org>`_ is used to optimise the numerical operations.
+The numerical operations are delegated to `numpy arrays <https://numpy.org>`_, all the physical quantities computed are casted as `astropy Quantities <https://docs.astropy.org/en/stable/units/>`_.

 License
 -------